 “I imagined you.”
 He said that with authority.
 By what authority can someone say that I am not good?
 By what authority can I say I am not good?
 The One who thought of me and put me together has just said otherwise.

 Before God’s throne, I thought of how I scrap the ideas I don’t like.
 I don’t carry them out.
 The Father thought of me and then He made me.
 He delighted in curly hair and freckles and introversion and contemplation.
 I was a good idea.

 Have you experienced this?
 What does it mean in light of this to look in the mirror?
 What does it mean when any of us hears someone tell us something they don’t like about us?
 What does it mean when we start to get frustrated that we am not like someone I else?

-Because of His authority in judging the thing that He made, our job is to conform myself to His joy, to agree that each of us was a good idea.
+Because of His authority in judging the thing that He made, our job is to conform ourselves to His joy, to agree that each of us was a good idea.

 Genesis 1:31 God looked at everything he had made, and found it very good.